WARNING: These guidelines are TENTATIVE

 that reveals your identity in your submission.

-Now some people point out that coding style might reveal the information
+Now some people point out that coding and/or writing style might reveal the

-about the others.
-However we consider this to be simply circumstantial
+information about the authors.
+However we consider this to be simply

 Some people, in the past, have attempted to obfuscate their identity by